Built-in Plugin

 reviewers: ${CURR_REVIEWER}

-- Select a reviewer from the current repository members for review
+- Selecting one reviewer from current repository members for review:

 main: